alouetta/SV_WGD_Project/Preparing_and _indexing_data/SV_50_data_preparation.md

 (99187)

 3) Change ID in header
-Header was in still in SNP format so was shortened:
+ID is still in SNP format so need to change it to only include what we need.

 bcftools annotate --set-id '%CHROM\_%POS\_%INFO/SVTYPE\_%INFO/SVLEN' -o WGD_WCarp_all_SV50_temp.vcf WGD_WCarp_all_SV50_norm_rmdup_AN_AC.vcf